Krishna-Jonnagaddala/sentinel-incident-investigation-lab/reports/incident-report-INC-2024-0417.md

 2. **Endpoint.** Post-logon, `explorer.exe` spawned hidden encoded PowerShell decoding to a `DownloadString` cradle; a second stage was written to the user's Temp directory.
-3. **Network.** PowerShell downloaded from `185.220.101.47:80`, then beaconed to the same host on 443 at a low-variance ~60s interval — a command-and-control signature.
+3. **Network.** PowerShell downloaded from `185.220.101.47:80`, then beaconed to the same host on 443 at a low variance ~60s interval a command-and-control signature.
 4. **Lateral movement.** Failed SSH password attempts on `WEB-SRV-02` originated from the compromised workstation; the pivot did not succeed.